-(iv) Include in the emissions calculation any CO2 that is captured for transfer off-site.

-(2) Suppliers.
-Reporting is mandatory for any supplier required to file periodic tax reports to DOL and has total carbon dioxide emissions that exceed the reporting threshold defined in (a) of this subsection.
+(2) Supplier reporting.
+Reporting is mandatory for an owner or operator of any supplier with total GHG emissions in Washington that exceed the reporting threshold defined in (a) of this subsection.
+GHG emissions from all applicable source categories listed in WAC 173-441-122 from the supplier must be included when determining whether emissions from the supplier meet the reporting threshold.

 (a) Supplier reporting threshold.
-Any supplier that supplies applicable fuels that are reported to DOL as sold in Washington state of which the complete combustion or oxidation would result in total calendar year emissions of ten thousand metric tons or more of carbon dioxide exceeds the reporting threshold.
+Any supplier that produces, imports, or delivers ten thousand metric tons CO2e or more per calendar year in total GHG emissions from all applicable source categories listed in WAC 173-441-122 exceeds the reporting threshold.

 (b) Calculating supplier emissions for comparison to the threshold.
-To calculate CO2 emissions for comparison to the reporting threshold, a supplier must:
+To calculate GHG emissions for comparison to the reporting threshold, the owner or operator must: